FedeDP/libmodule/docs/src/modules.rst

   Set a logger.
 By default, module's log prints to stdout.

   :param logger: logger function.
-  :type logger: :c:type:`log_cb`
+  :type logger: :c:type:`const log_cb`

 .. c:macro:: modules_loop(void)

   Start looping on events from modules.
-Note that as soon as modules_loop is called, a message with type == SYSTEM will be broadcasted to all modules.
+Note that as soon as modules_loop is called, a message with type == LOOP_STARTED will be broadcasted to all context's modules.

 .. c:macro:: modules_quit(quit_code)

   Leave libmodule's events loop.
+Note that as soon as it is called, a message with type == LOOP_STOPPED will be broadcasted to all context's modules.

   :param quit_code: exit code that should be returned by modules_loop.
   :type quit_code: :c:type:`const uint8_t`